cwj22/cwj22.github.io/learning.md

 - Derived the theoretical framework that extended the discrete options-based semi-MDP framework to encompass <i>skills</i>, which employ a continuous latent space and fixed time horizons
 - Extended the skill-based semi-MDP formulation to a framework of two augmented MDPs so that the high-level and low-level policies could be optimized in parallel
 - Theoretically justified the use of inter-related Q functions to improve performance of the low-level policy by incorporating the value assigned by high-level skills
-- Summarized the results of the research in the paper and actively engaged in a rebuttal to refine and defend the research
+- Primary writer of the manuscript and any rebuttals where I refined and defended the research
 <br>

 #### <span style="color:#7030A0;">Visit the <span style="font-size:14pt;color:#7030A0;" class="emoji-text">🔗</span> <a href="https://sites.google.com/view/skill-critic">Project Website</a> for the code and manuscript, videos, and more information about this project.</span>